 Most flu shots produced today use an egg-based manufacturing process that leaves trace amounts of egg protein behind.
 So, many people with egg allergies assume the vaccine isn’t safe for them.
 Dr. Ilboudo says that’s not the case.

-“The vaccine doesn’t actually contain eggs [in whole form] and people with mild egg allergies can still receive the vaccine,” she asserts.
+“The vaccine doesn’t actually contain eggs [in whole form], and people with mild egg allergies can still receive the vaccine,” she asserts.

 That said, if you’ve ever had an allergic reaction to a flu shot before, you should talk to your provider before receiving one to avoid any unnecessary complications.
 Common symptoms indicative of an egg allergy include hives, nasal congestion, vomiting, and—rarely—anaphylaxis.
+If you have a severe egg allergy, the doctor may want you to receive the immunization in a medical facility, such as a doctor’s office or hospital, where they can recognize and manage severe allergic reactions.

 Myth #6: The vaccine is harmful or could cause serious side effects.